balaam/slate/source/includes/_keyboard.md

 `KEY_RALT` | The right alt key.
 `KEY_LALT` | The left alt key.

-<aside class="warning">The number keys are not exposed.
+<aside class="warning">There are a number keys that are not exposed.
 That is certainly an oversight!</aside>

 ## Held